Rupee slump deepens India private equity quagmire

 The sharp drop in the rupee late last year, and again since March, caught companies, investors, and policymakers off-guard.

 "The speed and magnitude have been significant.
-It adds to the risk profile of our investments," said Devinjit Singh, managing director of the India buyout fund at Washington-based private equity giant Carlyle Group (CG.O), which has invested $800 million in India, according to its website.
+It adds to the risk profile of our investments," said Devinjit Singh, managing director of the India buyout fund at Washington-based private equity giant Carlyle Group, which has invested $800 million in India, according to its website.

 The currency risk could dampen private equity investments in India which, including venture capital deals and stakes in listed companies, rebounded to $13.5 billion last year, up 64.3 percent from 2010, according to KPMG.
 The peak year for private equity investment in India was 2007, at $14.1 billion.